 Patients with advanced gastrointestinal cancer who had liquid biopsies got results faster than patients who had tissue biopsies.
 The liquid biopsy patients were also more likely to enroll in clinical trials.

-For example, Catenacci expresses concerns over an FDA-approved liquid biopsy test designed to detect relapses in patients with stage II and III colorectal cancer using circulating tumor DNA (ctDNA), which is DNA from tumor cells found in the bloodstream.
-The company that makes the test has reported that the liquid biopsy detects relapses more than eight months earlier than scans on average.
+For example, Catenacci expresses concern over a liquid biopsy test, which has received breakthrough designation to help expedite its FDA review.
+The test uses circulating tumor DNA (ctDNA), which is DNA from tumor cells found in the bloodstream.
+The company that makes the test has reported that the liquid biopsy detects relapses, on average, more than eight months earlier than scans for patients with stage II and stage III colorectal cancer.
 But Catenacci worries that some doctors may assume the absence of ctDNA after surgery means that patients require less aggressive treatment.
 “If the ctDNA test is negative, are you going to withhold therapy?
 I think that’s dangerous,” he says.

 Before such a leap can be made, Catenacci is calling for clinical studies designed to determine how liquid biopsies might inform treatment decisions.
 Vogelstein also emphasizes a need for more clinical trials to define the applications for liquid biopsies.
 He adds that an ongoing trial in Australia called Dynamic-III is testing how the use of ctDNA could inform doctors’ decisions about chemotherapy treatment for patients with stage III colon cancer.